 - Low Temperature

-In case the mold temperature isn’t high enough, the movement of the smelted materials are restricted and the material stiffens prior to it fulfills the mold.
+In case the mold temperature isn’t high enough, the movement of the smelted materials is restricted and the material stiffens prior to it fulfills the mold.

 Blush (cloud finish) will show up in the final place to be packed, normally the entrance.
 Enhancing the mold temp